Zoorjz/FakeImagesGenerator_obj_recognition/README.md

-## Fake Images Generator for objekt recognition
+## Fake Images Generator for objects recognition

 This is a generator for creating fake images, as well as marking them.
 Ready-made description files are created in YOLO format.